YaningX/Cython-CPP/README.md

 # Cython-CPP
-Sample code that shows how to interface c++ class with Python
+Simple Cython code that shows how to interface c++ class with Python

 ## How to run
 ```